urinieto/harmonixset/README.md

 * [Dataset Analysis](https://github.com/urinieto/harmonixset/blob/master/notebooks/Dataset%20Analysis.ipynb): The plots of the original publication [1] were produced using this notebook, which employs the results discussed above.
 * [JAMS Creation](https://github.com/urinieto/harmonixset/blob/master/notebooks/JAMS%20Creation.ipynb): This notebook was used to generate the JAMS files of the Harmonix Set.
+* [Audio Alignment](https://github.com/urinieto/harmonixset/blob/master/notebooks/Audio%20Alignment.ipynb): Notebook containing the code to align the audio from YouTube to the original audio used for annotating the dataset.
+It uses DTW to generate the final audio files and get an alignment score to get a sense of how close the audio from YouTube is from the original one.